Allisonwonderlax13/https-github.com-obsproject-obs-studio./Surround-Sound-Streaming-And-Recording.md

 wait
 ```

 For more languages pick a corresponding channel layout and add relevant streams in FFmpeg script.
+You should also read the [ffmpeg filtering guide](https://trac.ffmpeg.org/wiki/FilteringGuide).
 Note that for 5.1 and 7.1 one channel (the fourth) will be encoded as LFE and so is not useable.
 For up to 16 channels support, check the pkviet's [fork](https://github.com/pkviet/obs-studio/branches).

 # **Detailed list of surround sound features**
 * Recording and Streaming multichannel audio sources (surround sound).